 - mobilize communities to identify and reduce the commercial availability of tobacco products to youth

-- place restrictions
+- place restrictions on advertising aimed at young people.

 State rankings are ordered so that #1 is understood to be the best.